 The CIO and its president, Philip Murray, had moved to dismiss the indictment against them on the basis that the amended law violated their rights of speech, press, and assembly.
 The district court had agreed to dismiss on the basis that the law was not intended to prohibit publication of a periodical simply because it endorsed a judicial candidate, and the government had appealed directly to the Supreme Court.

-Court finds Taft-Hartley Act not meant to prohibit distribution of periodicals to union members
+Court found law not meant to prohibit distribution of periodicals to union members

 Justice Stanley F. Reed wrote the decision for four justices, deciding that the indictment did not charge an offense under the law.
 Reviewing the history of the legislation at issue, Reed did not think that a “contribution or expenditure” connected to elections was designed to prohibit the distribution of periodicals, like the one here.
 He observed that the periodical had been funded by dues from its members and was only distributed to them.